TanayParikh/WhatsItWorth/README.md

 # WhatsItWorth
 ##What's this app about?
-This app aims to demonstrate how much of a particular good you could purchase, using the proceeds from the sale of one share of stock, of a particular company.
+This app aims to demonstrate the affordability of investing.
+Type a name of a particular company, and the app shows the cost of a single share, in terms of everyday items, you may come across.

-##Why?!?
+##Why?
-The app was custom made for Terrible Hacks V in Waterloo, Canada.
-TBH we just wanted to try working with ionic.
+Get a new perspective on investing and get started on your journey today!

 ##How was it made?